Chest in Kalmar Pine by Claus Bjerre for Dansk Møbelkunst.

 “The chest is a furniture type that seems largely forgotten, yet it has such a broad function.
 Claus’ work is both thorough and innovative, carefully designed and constructed, it is simply good design and represents an experimenting and creative continuation of the Danish cabinetmaking tradition,” Ole Høstbo says.

 Claus Bjerre normally works within the field of experimental furniture design, creating unique pieces that challenge traditional notions of design and construction methods: “Most of my work is not suited for mass production, but it is still important to me that my furniture gets a life outside the workshop; that they are not only experiments – and this collaboration makes it possible.
 To me a piece of furniture is not finished until it is used”, Bjerre explains.

 Danish furniture designer Claus Bjerre graduated from the School of Design at the Royal Danish Academy of Fine Arts in 2000.
 He works within the field of both traditional and experimental furniture design, larger productions and interior design.
-He teaches at the Copenhagen School of Design and Technology and has won several prizes, including prizes from The Danish Arts Foundation.
+He teaches at the Copenhagen School of Design and Technology.

 A selection of new pieces in the gallery.
 Do not hesitate calling for an appointment.
 FABRICIUS & KASTHOLM – Pair of ‘Scimitar’ easy chairs – Designed 1963 – Materials: Stainless steel and original leather – Manufacturer: Ivan Schlechter – Quantity available: 2 FINN JUHL – Set of eight chairs – Designed 1963 – Materials: Rosewood, beech and steel…Read more...